The Missing Cross to Purity

 which spirit leads into all truth.

-So everyone who is a Jew inward must worship in the spirit and truth;
+So everyone who is an inward Jew must worship in the spirit and truth;

-and everyone must be brought to the temple which is not made with hands,
+and everyone must be brought to the temple that is not made with hands,

 and to worship in the spirit which Christ set up, who is the spiritual man.